odea-project/qAlgorithms/README.md

 and compile from source using CMake and GCC.
 Since we do not depend on anything besides zlib, GCC and cmake being installed, we consider this a reasonable policy.

-We require CMake 3.25 or later and GCC 15 or later.
+We require CMake 3.25 or later and only test for GCC 15 or later.
+The program requires features from the C++17 standard.

 Build `qAlgorithms` by executing these commands:
 ```sh